 Students or parents who believe they or any other student, employee, or visitor is being or has been subjected to harassment/discrimination shall, as soon as reasonably practicable, report the incident to the principal.
 In the event the individual responsible for the alleged harassment is the principal, the complainant shall report the incident to the superintendent who, in turn, shall notify the Chair of the Anchorage Board of Education.
 In the event the individual responsible for the alleged harassment is the superintendent, students shall report the incident(s) to the Title IX coordinator/program coordinator who, in turn, shall notify the Chair of the Anchorage Board of Education.
-The Chair of the Anchorage Board of Education.
 The Chair of the Anchorage Board of Education shall name a designee under these guidelines who may take interim measures to protect complainants during investigation.